Doctoral dissertations in the Faculty of Social Sciences

 The statement should include a thorough estimate of the scholarly significance of the doctoral thesis in relation to the thesis criteria of the faculty and the doctoral candidate’s ability to defend the thesis in the public examination against critique provided by the opponent.
 To help the doctoral candidate to understand the grounds of the proposed grade, it is good to clarify weaknesses of the thesis in addition of its strengths in the Opponent's statement.
 However, the opponent’s statement cannot include any new criticisms, but only comments to which the doctoral candidate has been able to respond in the public examination.

 In the statement, the opponent will also estimate the doctoral candidate’s ability to produce new scientific knowledge in their thesis.
 The statement must also clearly demonstrate that the thesis meets the criteria set for a doctoral thesis.
-After having consulted the other members of the grading committee entitled to vote, the opponent will propose a grade for the doctoral thesis in the statement.
+After having consulted the other members of the grading committee entitled to vote, the opponent will propose a grade for the doctoral dissertation in the statement.

-A signed scanned statement is to be submitted as an email attachment to the doctoral student services at valt-postgrad@helsinki.fi.
+The statement is to be submitted as an email attachment to the doctoral student services at valt-postgrad@helsinki.fi.

 Custos’ report on the public examination